Kubernetes#

 no |

-Alternative K8s backend accelerating parallel function execution (map) thanks to rabbitmq group calls and warm-state pods of higher granularity.
-For more information here. |
+Alternative K8s backend that accelerates parallel function execution (map) by using RabbitMQ group calls and warm-state pods with higher granularity.
+For more information, see here. |

 k8s |